wundergraph/cosmo/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/) (version 2+ only)
+- [NPM](https://nodejs.org/en/download/) (for the Cosmo CLI)

-Running cosmo is as easy as running a single command.
-It can take a few seconds (~30s) until all services are up and running.
+Running Cosmo is as easy as running a single command.
+It can take a few minutes (~1-2m) until all services are up and running.
 A seed container and few migrations are running in the background to bootstrap the platform.
 They might restart a few times until the database is ready.
 Creates a small demo project and starts the router and subgraphs:

+> [!WARNING]
+> Please give Docker Desktop enough resources (CPU, Memory) to run the platform.
+We recommend at least 4 CPUs and 8GB of memory.

 1. Start the platform: